tprasadtp/ubuntu-post-install/README.md

 Debian 8         | Jessie            | Yes         |
 Debian 9         | Stretch           | Yes         |

 ## Oh no!
-It crashed :(
+It broke :(

 - Well that shouldn't have happened.
-If it does, see [Script Crashes](https://ae.prasadt.com/faq/crash/) and consider opening an issue on Github.
+If it does, see [Script Errors](https://ae.prasadt.com/faq/crash/) and consider opening an issue on Github.
 - Please include the log file and terminal output if you can in the issue..
 - **Never** set environment variable `CI=true` & `TRAVIS=true` unless you are running CI tests or are sure of its effects.